 - Memorial Day

 - Independence Day

 - Winter Break - All Carnegie departments will be closed in observance of Winter Break.
 Winter break is December 24th through January 1st.

 - Floating Holiday*

 When a regular holiday falls on a Saturday, the preceding Friday will be considered the holiday.
 When the regular holiday falls on a Sunday, the following Monday will be considered the holiday.

-New for 2019 - A Floating Holiday will replace Columbus Day.
-The floating holiday can be used anytime during the calendar year.
+*Floating Holiday - The floating holiday can be used anytime during the calendar year.
 The floating holiday must be used in the calendar year it was given.
-For example, the 2019 floating holiday can only be used in 2019.
 Floating holidays do not carry over from year to year.